-The provost, who also serves as executive vice president for academic affairs, is responsible for providing the college’s academic leadership.
+The provost, who also serves as vice president for academic affairs, is responsible for providing the college’s academic leadership.
 The Office of the Provost and Academic Affairs oversees each of the college’s academic units, together with major areas of academic and sponsored research planning, assessment, and support:

 Enrollment Management and Integrated Marketing

 The vice president for enrollment management and integrated marketing/associate provost for enrollment oversees the Offices of Admissions, Enrollment Services, and Communications and Creative Services.
 He also chairs the Enrollment Management Implementation Team (EMIT) and the Marketing and Communications Advisory Team.
 Reporting to Enrollment Services are the Offices of the Registrar and Student Financial Services (financial aid and student accounts), which are located together on the first floor of the Student Services Building.